anjibabuIITK/RECYCLEBIN_for_Linux/README.md

 	                                    		(date of deletion & original location) **Examples:**

-    rbin *    : Deletes all files from current directory. rbin -r * : Restores all files from recyclebin. rbin -f * : Removes all files perminantly from current directory. rbin file1 : Deletes the file1
+    rbin *               ---> Deletes all files from current directory. rbin -r *            ---> Restores all files from recyclebin. rbin -f *            ---> Removes all files perminantly from current directory. rbin file1           ---> Deletes the file1
-    rbin -r file1: Restore the file1
+    rbin -r file1        ---> Restore the file1
-    rbin -e   : Makes recyclebin empty.
+    rbin -e              ---> Makes recyclebin empty.
-    rbin anji_* : Deletes all files starts with anji_
+    rbin anji_*          ---> Deletes all files starts with anji_

+    Works well with wildcards like, *, file_*

 # <==============================>
 **Cheers!**